CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 **Part C: Session bridge preparation** (10-15 minutes)

 Milestone 2 connection: Technical integration analysis
-- **Pre-reading assignment**: Read Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2 \- Integration Solutions
+- **Pre-reading assignment**: Read Nagivating Stakeholder and Decision-Making Challenges Threaded Scenario Milestone 2 \- Integration Solutions
 - **Reading focus with new FAR context**: As you read Milestone 2, consider how Casey's strategically designed market research (using new FAR flexibility) would inform their technical evaluation:

 **Key questions for reading:**